tbocs/assembly-experiments/README.md

 external code libraries auxiliary resources; other licenses may apply.

 For more details, please see the GNU General Public License.
-You should have received a copy of the GNU General Public License at the root of this package.
+You should have received a copy of the GNU General Public License at the root of the package.
 If not, please check out <http://www.gnu.org/licenses/>.